beratarslan/excel_dashboard_1/README.md

 # Coffee Orders Data Analysis-

 ## Project Overview
 This project focuses on analyzing coffee sales data to extract key business insights.
-The primary objective was to examine sales trends, customer purchasing behavior, and regional performance using data cleaning, transformation, and visualization techniques.
+The primary objective was to examine sales trends, customer purchasing behavior, and regional performance using data transformation, and visualization techniques.

 ## Key Insights